Adaptive Conformal Prediction for Quantum Machine Learning: Conformal Prediction Under Non-Stationary Model Noise

-While in reality individual gates and readout processes occur at slightly different physical times this coarse timestamp is sufficient to model inter-shot temporal variation.
+Although in reality individual gates and readout processes occur at different physical times, a single coarse timestamp per shot is enough to establish that the score distribution can vary with time.
 A computational-basis measurement is performed on the noisy state $\rho_{\text{noisy}}(x,t)$.
-Since the circuit acts on $Q$ qubits, the measurement yields one of the $N=2^Q$ bitstring outcomes.
+Since the circuit acts on $Q$ qubits, the measurement yields one of the $2^Q$ bitstring outcomes.
 To interpret bitstring outcomes in the target space $\mathcal{Y}$, we define a task-dependent mapping

 This mapping distributes bitstrings over a grid in $\mathcal Y$, with resolution growing as $Q$ increases.
-Define the random variable:
+Define the random variable

-When dealing with noisy quantum measurements, the most comprehensive approach uses a Positive Operator-Valued Measure (POVM), \citet[Box 2.5]{GeneralBackgroundQuantumInformation}.
+When dealing with noisy quantum measurements, the most comprehensive approach uses a Positive Operator-Valued Measure (POVM) \citep[Box~2.5]{GeneralBackgroundQuantumInformation}.
 For a system of $Q$ qubits, the POVM consists of $2^Q$ elements, denoted as $\{\Pi_j\}$, with each element corresponding to a $Q$-bit measurement outcome \(b_j\).
-The probability of getting a specific outcome $y$ is given by:
+The probability of getting a specific outcome $y$ is given by

-due to Born's rule.
+due to Born's rule \citep{born1926quantenmechanik}.

 In a perfect, noise-free scenario, each POVM element $\Pi_j$ is simply the projector $\ket{b_j}\bra{b_j}$.
-However, with possible non-stationary noise in the measurement stage, the $\Pi_j$'s can be any positive semidefinite, time-dependent operators that satisfy the normalisation condition $\sum_{j=1}^N \Pi_j = I$, where $I$ is the identity matrix \citep{Measurementerror}.
+However, with possible non-stationary noise in the measurement stage, the $\Pi_j$'s can be any positive semidefinite, time-dependent operators that sum to the identity matrix \citep{Measurementerror}.

 A single execution plus measurement (a shot) at time $t$ involves both the noise from the PQC execution and the measurement.
 Denote the shot from the distribution $\hat Y_{x,t}$ by $\hat y$.
-Collecting $M$ such shots, at times $T=\{t_1,\ldots,t_M\}$ produces the sample multiset \( \mathcal{A}_{x,T}=\multiset{\hat y_m}_{m=1}^M \).
-We denote the samples as a multiset to represent repeated measurements of same bitstring.
+Collecting $M$ such shots, at times $T=\{t_1,\ldots,t_M\}$, produces the sample multiset \( \mathcal{A}_{x,T}=\multiset{\hat y_m}_{m=1}^M \).
+We denote the samples as a multiset to represent potential repeated measurements of the same bitstring.
 Each shot carries its own timestamp $t_m$, so taking an additional shot, even on the same input, may draw from a different distribution, reflecting the drift in both the execution and measurement noise.